 These libraries can then be screened for basic structural and mechanical properties upon incremental anneals to gain insight into phase stability with temperature, and determine their correlation with mechanical properties.
-As an example, IMI is demonstrating the viability of Low Density High Entropy Alloys (LDHEAs) as a lightweighting approach for vehicle applications.
+As an example, Intermolecular is demonstrating the viability of Low Density High Entropy Alloys (LDHEAs) as a lightweighting approach for vehicle applications.

 Once materials candidates are identified, they are co-sputtered with guns located at different regions, and operating under different conditions, to form gradients of different elements.
 Gradient films can be rapidly characterized at every point across the film.